BrennAhrenHong/Ai_Web_Browser/README.md

-Usage: Setup the .env file first before using it.
+Usage: Set up the .env file first before using it.
 Input a topic you want to search and it will display a summary and their sources.
 A log file will be saved in a local folder.

 This application was created using PyQT6, PyQT6-Designer, CrewAI, and Langchain.